 Why you shouldn’t be too hard on the New Mom who’s disappointed in her baby’s gender reveal…

-I miscarried my first pregnancy.
-I felt I was destined not to have kids.
-I finally got pregnant again more than a year later.
+I miscarried my first pregnancy, it left me feeling like I was destined not to have kids, but I finally got pregnant again more than a year later.
 I feared every moment of that pregnancy that I would lose my little turtle.
 Our first ultrasound the baby looked just like I was carrying a turtle.
 Five little white blurs on a black background.
 I had strong feelings it was a boy.
-In all of my dreams our child was a beautifully funny little boy.
-My husband already had a daughter, and he’s the last man of his line.
-I wanted to give him a son.
+In all of my dreams, our child was a beautifully funny little boy.
+My husband already had a daughter, and he is the last man of his line.
+I wanted so very badly to give him a son.
 Growing up a tomboy I didn’t think I had what it took to raise a daughter.

-When the ultrasound tech revealed the gender of my child was a girl I asked if she was sure and then huge tears started rolling down my face.
-After i got dressed she came back in the room and blew up at me telling me I should be thankful for what I got some women couldn’t have children period!
-What she couldn’t possibly know is in the moment I was told Sarina was a girl, my dreams for my son were crushed.
-All of my hopes for his future playing ball with his daddy, football games, chasing frogs, fishing, hunting, camo jackets and blue jeans, all of it.
+On our four month appointment, the ultrasound tech revealed merrily “It’s a girl!”
+I asked if she was sure and then huge tears started rolling down my face.
+After I got dressed she came back in the room and blew up at me telling me I should be thankful for what I got some women couldn’t have children period!
+What she couldn’t possibly know, in that moment, when I was told I was having a girl, my dreams for my son were crushed.
+All of my hopes for his future instantly vanishing, playing ball with his daddy, football games, chasing frogs, fishing, hunting, camo jackets and blue jeans, all of it.
 The beautiful funny little boy in my dreams was taken away from me all in that instant.
 I already loved the child I was so strongly convinced I was carrying.
 It was almost like having another miscarriage emotionally.

 All of that said… You are allowed to explore things you don’t understand about others’ processes and the why.
 If you offend it happens, but do try to understand when someone is upset, be kind above all.
 Some people really don’t have a why… But some people didn’t go through the struggle and don’t realize how lucky they are and for that they don’t realize the need to be thankful for the mundane.

 *steps off my soapbox*